jordan4ibanez/hashmap_f90/README.md

 Modified to the extreme for Fortran use only.

+#### WIP rebuild at the moment.

 If you want to C the original github: https://github.com/tidwall/hashmap.c

+### Current changes:

+-Complete rebuild of the handling of the heap.

+-Original hashing algorithm has been ripped out and replaced with rapid_hash.
+Todo: put link here.

+-Complete redesign to be highly ergonomic with Fortran.

 If you like what I do, and would like to support me: [My Patreon](https://www.patreon.com/jordan4ibanez)